DJPotatoBomb/DJPotatoBomb/README.md

 - 👋 Hi, I’m @DJPotatoBomb
 - 👀 I’m interested in ...
-Mineccraft
+Minecraft
-- 🌱 I’m currently learning ... stuff
+- 🌱 I’m currently learning ... javascript
-- 💞️ I’m looking to collaborate on ... nothing rn
+- 💞️ I’m looking to collaborate on ... nothing at the moment
-- 📫 How to reach me ...
+- 📫 How to reach me ... discord: dj_potato

 <!---
 DJPotatoBomb/DJPotatoBomb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.